shearn89/shearn89.github.com/_posts/2010-08-03-cascader-gui-and-inthelabs-are-coming-to-dice.md

 Their reply:

-“We’re both in luck: the ruby-gnome2 library will be installed by default on the new Fedora 13 lab machines; they’re already installed (minus many research & teaching packages so far) in one lab in AT, and before the start of semester will be rolled out across the lab.
+We're both in luck: the ruby-gnome2 library will be installed by default on the new Fedora 13 lab machines; they're already installed (minus many research & teaching packages so far) in one lab in AT, and before the start of semester will be rolled out across the lab.